 The French program in the School of Modern Languages is not just for students interested in France, but also for those interested in the economies, literatures, cultures and ways of life in the Francophone world.
 The dedicated and creative teachers and scholars in our French program share a commitment to excellence of instruction, whether it be in a first-year French class, a specialized course for minors or majors (all of which are taught in French), a course on French or Francophone literature, French or Francophone cinema, on Francophone Africa, or an advanced seminar across the curriculum on France and globalization.
 The French program organizes a yearly French and Francophone Film Festival and maintains a French Club (for information, please contact Dr. Boulard).
 Internships and individual, research-based course are available in Atlanta and abroad, from Paris to Dakar.

-Georgia Tech-Lorraine, Georgia Tech’s European campus in historic Metz, France, hosts a number of programs and welcomes hundreds of students each year.
+SLS-France Program at Georgia Tech-Lorraine, Georgia Tech’s European campus in historic Metz, France, hosts a number of programs and welcomes hundreds of students each year.
 Beyond Metz, Georgia Tech has many partners and programs in France and in Atlanta where a yearly France-Atlanta convention is organized each year.
 All of our students are encouraged to study abroad through our LBAT programs or Georgia Tech-approved programs such as Georgia Tech-Lorraine in France.
 As is shown below, the French program has developed innovative study abroad programs in France and Senegal, and one can receive the BS degree with the International Plan French designator (reflecting a minimum of 26 weeks abroad spent in study, research, or internship).
 Graduates of the French program regularly place into highly prestigious jobs, and many work in consulting and international relations.

 Programs of Study

 - BS in Applied Languages and Intercultural Studies (ALIS)

 - BS in International Affairs and Modern Languages (IAML)